 Dr. Jiyoon Jung will teach Math 550 – Modern Algebra.

-Dr. Schroeder’s research interests are in discrete mathematics, particularly topological combinatorics.
+Dr. Jung’s research interests are in discrete mathematics, particularly topological combinatorics.

 Distance Tuition Rate

 The hybrid M.A. in Mathematics degree is offered to all students at the Distance Tuition rate.
 This rate does not increase for out-of-state students.
 A student must be enrolled in a Distance Program and be designated as a Distance Student to be assessed Distance Tuition.

 Get detailed information about Distance Learning Tuition and Fees.

 Students who wish to enroll in the hybrid program must complete the Admissions Process for the Marshall University Graduate College.
 Students who wish to earn a degree must be enrolled as degree-seeking students.
 During the applications process, students should indicate that they plan to enroll as a “virtual” student.
 When registering for classes, students in the hybrid program should enroll in the “VC” section of each course.

 For students who wish to begin in Fall 2018, the application deadline is August 10, 2018.

 Contact us regarding the Hybrid Mathematics Graduate Degree: